 The sattwic mind and will change into that spiritual knowledge and dynamic power of identical existence in which the whole nature puts off its disguise and becomes a free selfexpression of the godhead within it.
 The sattwic doer becomes the Jiva in contact with his source, united with the Purushottama; he is no longer the personal doer of the act, but a spiritual channel of the works of the transcendent and universal Spirit.

 His natural being transformed and illumined remains to be the instrument of a universal and impersonal action, the bow of the divine Archer. "(Sri Aurobindo, Essays on the Gita pg.
 507)

-Unfortunately, the modern medical faculty has integrated psychology and psychiatry into its materialistic and rationalized overall concept, using it increasingly systematically as an escape model for the own inability to find and to treat a disease whose background is then presumed to be psychosomatic(e.g. in pain therapy and infectology).
+Unfortunately, the modern medical faculty has integrated psychology and psychiatry into its materialistic and rationalized overall concept, using it increasingly systematically as an escape model for the own inability (often also because of the costs) to find and to treat a disease whose background is then presumed to be psychosomatic(e.g. in pain therapy and infectology).
 The modern medical report contains in many countries a final paragraph with a psychological assessment of the patient into which the doctor can escape.

 It has its old foundations in the animal-kingdom where the bull leads his herd and controls it completely, a group which follows the herd-impulse.
 Animals who are different or do not surrender have no chance in the animal kingdom or have to leave the herd.

-The characteristics of a human society is instead the sociability.
+The characteristics of a ordinary human society is instead the sociability.